 They’ll take a look at your portfolio with an investment checkup, analyzing your performance and making recommendations so you can do even better.
 Do you know how much you’re spending in fees for mutual funds and other accounts?

-Personal Capital will alert you to high fees and make sure you’re getting everything out of your returns.
+They will alert you to high fees and make sure you’re getting everything out of your returns.
 If detailed reporting and analytics are important to you, these tools can be indispensable.
 It also has an incredibly robust retirement calculator that’s based on spending, not on income.

 You can include spending goals and customize your projections based on expected events like education, weddings, and anything else life throws at you.
 Best of all, they run 5000 simulations to determine the probability of achieving your retirement goals.

-Personal Capital is focused on providing investment and life planning above and beyond what most other apps offer and still give you basic features as well.
+They’re focused on providing investment and life planning above and beyond what most other apps offer and still give you basic features as well.
 You can track your cash flow, investible cash, and net worth all from the home screen.
 You can set and manage your budgets and compare it to previous months.

 The great-grandfather of financial apps, Quicken comes in many forms with a host of features.
 While they do offer a mobile app the majority of their products are PC and Mac based, not for phones.

 Founded in 1983, Quicken has the history and experience to tackle any task.
-From basic financial management with their Starter edition, more robust budgeting features with the Deluxe version to a Premier Edition that offers investment management there’s likely a Quicken product for you.
+From basic money management with their Starter edition, more robust budgeting features with the Deluxe version to a Premier Edition that offers investment management there’s likely a Quicken product for you.

 They can even tackle your small business or manage rental properties.
 You buy your software outright with packages ranging from $34.99 to $99.99 with no recurring billing or monthly fees.